 In late 1981, Parke and bride Sarah returned from working a harvest in France’s Burgundy region.
 Winery building began in earnest.
 By September 1982, the winery was ready for our first harvest with Parke as a youthful, but already seasoned winemaker.
 Four rainstorms during the Cabernet harvest that year christened our first vintage and we handled it well.

 With the wine bottled and ready, marketing became our next challenge.
 Younger son Scott liked our idea of selling directly and exclusively to patrons and leading California restaurants.
 That winery-to-patron relationship fit perfectly with our desire to be small scale, personal and offering wine at a good value, carrying our commitment to quality all the way from the vineyard to our patrons’ doors.

-For 50 years, our family has worked together to create this family vineyard and winery.
+For over 50 years, our family has worked together to create this family vineyard and winery.
 Those early days included our two daughters, Julie and Betsy, now living on the East Coast.
 Parke and Sarah’s eldest daughter Kate has joined the winery staff to make Hafner Vineyard a three generation enterprise, while younger daughter Grace is a winemaker in Bordeaux.